-- mz_count field to count the number of memory zones which have been allocated for heap memory on this NUMA node.
-The sole use of this value is, in combination with the numa_socket value, to generate a suitable, unique name for each memory zone. - lock the lock field is needed to synchronize access to the heap.
+- lock the lock field is needed to synchronize access to the heap.
 Given that the free space in the heap is tracked using a linked list, we need a lock to prevent two threads manipulating the list at the same time. - free_head this points to the first element in the list of free nodes for this malloc heap.

-Note: The malloc_heap structure does not keep track of either the memzones allocated, since there is little point as they cannot be freed.
-Neither does it track the in-use blocks of memory, since these are never touched except when they are to be freed again - at which point the pointer to the block is an input to the free() function.
+Note: The malloc heap structure does not keep track of in-use blocks of memory, since these are never touched except when they are to be freed again - at which point the pointer to the block is an input to the free() function.

-Figure 3.
-Example of a malloc heap and malloc elements within the malloc library
+Fig. 4.3: Example of a malloc heap and malloc elements within the malloc library

-Structure: malloc_elem

-The malloc_elem structure is used as a generic header structure for various blocks of memory in a memzone.
+Structure: malloc_elem The malloc_elem structure is used as a generic header structure for various blocks of memory.
 It is used in three different ways - all shown in the diagram above:

 - 1. As a header on a block of free or allocated memory normal case - 2.
 As a padding header inside a block of memory - 3.
-As an end-of-memzone marker
+As an end-of-memseg marker